ThingTrunkOfficial/hellcard-mod-support/docs/GettingStarted.md

 1. Download the [SteamCMD app](https://developer.valvesoftware.com/wiki/SteamCMD).
 Its a zip file.
 2. Place it in a new and empty folder.
 Unpack the .zip file and execute the .exe file to install steamcmd.
 3. Before working with it you have to create a settings file called `workshop-item.vdf`.
-You can download it from this [github repository](https://github.com/ThingTrunkOfficial/hellcard-mod-support/tree/main/mod_hexer) or copy it from here:
+You can get it from [this repository](../mod_hexer/workshop-item.vdf) or copy it from here:

 ``` vdf
 "workshopitem"